Date: 12 June 2018. St. Pete's Electro Battery.

 Electro Battery loaded a truck bed full of batteries.

-he'd replaced the 32-volt system, many years ago.
+he had replaced the 32-volt system, many years ago.

 I did wrong, plus the mistakes found and fixed.